111 #swissaiweeks #bern

 Thank you for supporting us - whether you joined us at the F{ai}R & Hackathon in #SiliconLovefield, were part of another event in Bern or another of the 24 cities represented, cheered us on from the social network sidelines, or even stopped by to read this blog post and other coverage!
 The Swiss {ai} Weeks were a massive undertaking, and it will take time to fully process all the impact.

-There are people in the background without whom none of this would have happened - or at least not for a long time: big shout-outs to Sabine Wildemann, Diana Engetschwiler, Daniel Dobos, Christoph Birkholz and team, investing massive efforts to create the Swiss {ai} Weeks, bringing people together who want to shape the future together.
+There are people in the background without whom none of this would have happened - or at least not for a long time: big shout-outs to Sabine Wildemann, Diana Engetschwiler, Daniel Dobos, Christoph Birkholz and team, investing massive efforts to bring people together who want to shape the future together.

 Please get in touch if there's anything I've missed!